-We plan to host a series of 2 WEEKS POP UP “PERMACULINARY” WORKSHOPS INCLUDING SAFARI all throughout the year 2020 in Kenya to teach local communities aspects of commercial cooking: sanitation techniques, meal preparations, and culinary arts derived from sustainable farming.
+We plan to host a series of 2 WEEKS POP UP “PERMACULINARY” WORKSHOPS INCLUDING SAFARI all throughout the year 2021 in Kenya to teach local communities aspects of commercial cooking: sanitation techniques, meal preparations, and culinary arts derived from sustainable farming.
 These programs aim to reduce hunger and enhance nutrition for under-privileged communities, as well as to provide a reliable skillset for teenagers to work at restaurants and hotels.
 We believe that access to culinary etiquette, tools, and proper management is the key to positively impact many lives.
 By providing them an applicable skillset, we hope to provide families with a steady source of income and help teenagers further their education.
-In addition we have set aside 3 days of excluisve Culinary Safari for our volunteers exploring different Kenyan cuisines both traditional and modern.
+In addition we will set aside exclusive Culinary Safaris for our volunteers to explore different Kenyan cuisines both traditional and modern.

 Anthony Njigua is the founder of Foodies Without Borders.
 He is a Kenyan American chef who aims to give back to society and underserved communities whenever chance presents itself.
 Growing up and traveling in Kenya, he experienced a great void of proper culinary etiquette and sustainable farming practices.
 Through this nonprofit organization, Anthony hopes to improve the lives of youth in Kenya, where many teenagers turn to drugs and prostitution for short-term monetary relief in order to survive.

 We believe access to new sustainable farming techniques, culinary knowledge, tools and proper management is the key to our success and making our organisation’s vision come to fruition which will positively impact many lives both in rural and urban Kenya, and beyond.